Keenan Reynolds (American football): Seattle Seahawks

 On May 16, 2018, Reynolds signed with the Seattle Seahawks.
 He was waived on September 1, 2018 and was re-signed to the practice squad.
 He was promoted to the active roster on September 12.
 Reynolds made his NFL debut five days later in the Seahawks' 24–17 loss to the Chicago Bears.
 He was waived on October 13 and was re-signed to the practice squad.
 He was promoted to the active roster on November 24, but was waived three days later and re-signed back to the practice squad.

 On January 7, 2019, Reynolds signed a reserve/future contract with the Seahawks.
 He spent the 2019 training camp competing to replace the retiring Doug Baldwin, but lost to John Ursua and was waived on August 31.

 Seattle Dragons

-In October 2019, Reynolds was selected by the Seattle Dragons in the 2020 XFL Draft.
+In October 2019, Reynolds was selected by the Seattle Dragons of the XFL in the 2020 XFL draft.
 Dragons head coach Jim Zorn described Reynolds as his "secret weapon", playing receiver, returner, and emergency quarterback.

 Prior to the start of the 2020 XFL season, he was named a team captain on special teams.
 In Seattle's first game against the DC Defenders, Reynolds returned the opening kickoff and caught an extra point as the Dragons lost 31–19.
 He had his contract terminated when the league suspended operations on April 10, 2020.